lion7/caddydhcp/README.md

 # Caddy DHCP module

 This is a Caddy App module that starts a DHCP server.

 The handler modules are basically a rewritten version of the plugins of https://github.com/coredhcp/coredhcp/.
 Kudos to the CoreDHCP team for doing the heavy lifting.

+Configuration of this server is very similar to how Caddy's HTTP server is configured.
+Note that there is no adapter yet for a Caddyfile, so JSON is currently the only configuration method.

 ## Installation